raftco/wp-prelaunchr/README.md

 ### prelaunchr-thankyou.php

 The template displayed upon successfully submitting an email address.

+Includes the link users can use to refer your company/product/service to others as well as social integration.

+### prelaunchr-referrals.php

-When revisiting the site this is template that is used to display how many referrals a user has and to get links they can use to refer your company/product/service to others.
+This is the default template used to display how many referrals a user has.

 ### Overridding template parts